sfomuseum/go-libraryofcongress-database/README.md

 Finally [follow the instructions for importing your CSV data into DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/S3DataImport.HowItWorks.html).
 Two things to note:

 1. The import process will take a while to complete.
 2. You will need to manually add a secondary index on the `Label` column using the `Id` column as the sort key.
 Or at least I did.
 If there was a way to specify it during the initial import I missed that.
-This will also take a while to complete.
+This will take a long time to complete.

 #### elasticsearch